domlysz/BlenderGIS/README.md

 **Update 2016**

-[New tool](https://github.com/domlysz/BlenderGIS/wiki/Terrain-analysis) to analyzing height, slope and aspect of a terrain.
+- [New tool](https://github.com/domlysz/BlenderGIS/wiki/Terrain-analysis) to analyzing height, slope and aspect of a terrain.

-Import georaster refactoring :
+- Import georaster refactoring :
 	- Add support for float32 and negatives values
 	- Add abitity to read geotiff tags (worldfile no longer necessary for tiff raster)
 	- A new option to fill nodata values
 	- Possibility to import directly a DEM (i.e without the requirement of a reference plane)
 	- More user friendly

+- More powerfull [georeferencing management](https://github.com/domlysz/BlenderGIS/wiki/Gereferencing-management) with reprojection capabilities and better compatibility with others addons

-[Experimental basemaps addon](https://github.com/domlysz/BlenderGIS/wiki/Basemaps) : display web map service like Open Street Map directly in Blender
+- [New Basemaps addon](https://github.com/domlysz/BlenderGIS/wiki/Basemaps) : display web map service like Open Street Map directly in Blender

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/basemaps_demo.gif)